 AHRQ staff should remember that all contracts must include wording that requires contractors to follow these AHRQ multimedia standards when creating these types of deliverables for the Agency.

-- Accessibility: All publicly available multimedia must comply with accessibility requirements of Section 508 of the Rehabilitation Act of 1973, as amended in 1998.
+- Accessibility: All publicly available multimedia must comply with accessibility requirements of Section 508 of the Rehabilitation Act of 1973 (29 USC 794(d)).

 - Coordination with OC: If a multimedia (or web) product is developed as part of an AHRQ-funded project, the contractor must coordinate with OC through their project officer or task order officer upon project initiation and throughout the development process.
 In addition, AHRQ and HHS must approve new or redesigned multimedia products before they can be distributed to the public.